Maintained by: Elisa E. Beshero-Bondar (ebb8 at

 | Born: 1769 in Luckley House, Wokingham, Berkshire, England.
 Died: 1843-01-24 in Wokingham, Berkshire, England.

-Charles Fyshe Palmer was baptised on April 24, 1769, the son of
+Charles Fyshe Palmer was the son of

 Charles Fyshe Palmer and Lucy